-Purchasing a new and perfect mountain bike can be challenging and confusing.
+Purchasing a new and perfect mountain bike can be challenging and confusing and is part of any energy conservation tips for home.
 To start with, there are many mountain bikes manufactures to choose from.
 Secondly, these manufacturers produce various designs and upgraded versions of mountain bikes.
 Mountain bikes vary in size, brakes, suspension, geometric frame, and the tire tread patterns to suit a specific terrain.
 It is important to note that there is a big difference between mountain bikes and regular road bikes.

 Mountain bikes have wider tires and can be ridden on muddy or rocky roads with much more ease.
 It is necessary to carry out enough research to understand what you are looking for in a mountain bike.
 The following article will discuss the few factors you need to consider while choosing a mountain bike.